+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: October 2, 2006 Revised Date: September 1, 2023 Title: Emergency and Pursuit Driving Pages: 8 Distribution: All Members Cross Reference: CALEA Reference Chapter 41 Chief of Police Approval Todd Pinion
+Written Directive System October 2, 2006 September 1, 2023

+Title: Pages: Distribution:

+Emergency and Pursuit Driving 8 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapter 41 Todd Pinion

 It is the policy of this Department to regulate emergency and pursuit driving with due regard to safety, in an effort to eliminate the risk of death or injury which may result from reckless and or negligent behavior.
 The following guidelines apply to pursuits originating within the Decatur City jurisdiction or pursuits entering the city of Decatur.